mild-blue/txmatching/documentation/README.md

                         {"hla_code": "B*08:02", "mfi": 2500, "cutoff": 2000},
                         {"hla_code": "B*08:01", "mfi": 1990, "cutoff": 2000}]
 ```
-So the summary HLA code is `B1`, because it has the highest MFI among antibodies (viz `B*07:02, mfi 3000`).
+So the summary HLA code is `B1`, because it has the highest MFI among antibodies (see `B*07:02, mfi 3000`).
 The MFI value `= (3000 + 2500) / 2 = 2750` (antibody `B*08:01` wasn't included, because it has MFI below cutoff).
-In this case not all corresponding antibodies have MFI above cutoff (viz `B*08:01`), so we show
+In this case not all corresponding antibodies have MFI above cutoff (see `B*08:01`), so we show
 crossmatch issue `Antibodies against this HLA Type might not be DSA, for more see detailed section`.

 In case if all antibodies have MFI above cutoff: